2 FAM 600

 To be eligible for funds under the Mutual Educational and Cultural Exchange Act of 1961, as amended:

-(1) The school must meet a demonstrated need for U.S.-type educational facilities in the community or region and, in the case of primary and secondary schools, shall be open to the enrollment of qualified U.S. citizen students.
+(1) The school must demonstrate a need for U.S.-type educational facilities in the community or region by providing evidence that educational facilities are not available, or that existing educational facilities are inadequate to meet the needs of children of U.S. citizens stationed outside the United States who are engaged in carrying out Government activities, as defined in Section 29 of the Department's Basic Authorities Act and, in the case of primary and secondary schools, shall be open to the enrollment of qualified U.S. citizen students.

 (2) Citizens or nonprofit institutions of the United States, with or without the participation of nationals of other countries, must have founded or operated or sponsored the school.